 Travel & Transportation | COVID-19

-Nonessential domestic and international travel for university-related purposes is currently banned.
+Nonessential domestic travel for university-related purposes remains restricted.

 Students who opt to carpool should follow safety guidelines to reduce the risk of spreading COVID-19.